The Disney Magazine began life as the Disney News in 1965. The publication changed its name

 2008:

-Space shuttle Discovery docks at the International Space Station on this day, delivering a mammoth lab and two new occupants: a NASA astronaut and Buzz Lightyear.
-A 12-inch action figure of Buzz will move in for a half-year as part of NASA’s toys-in-space educational program.
+Space Shuttle Discovery docks at the International Space Station on day #3 of its mission, delivering a mammoth lab and two new occupants: a NASA astronaut and Buzz Lightyear.
+American astronaut Greg Chamitoff officially joins the Expedition 17 crew (replacing

 1963: